Zebradil/cloudflare-dynamic-dns/README.md

       --priority-subnets strings   IPv6 subnets to prefer over others.
                                    If multiple IPv6 addresses are found on the interface, the one from the subnet with the highest priority is used.
+      --proxy string               Override proxy setting for created or updated DNS records.
+                                   If set to "auto", preserves the current state of an updated record.
-      --run-every string           Re-run the program every N duration until it's killed.
+                                   Allowed values: "enabled", "disabled", "auto". (default "auto") --run-every string           Re-run the program every N duration until it's killed.
                                    The format is described at https://pkg.go.dev/time#ParseDuration.
                                    The minimum duration is 1m.
 Examples: 4h30m15s, 5m.